javanhut/TheCarrionLanguage/docs/Concurrency.md

 - Manages memory to prevent leaks
 - Provides error tracing and reporting

+## Troubleshooting

+### Common Issues and Solutions

+#### Sequential Converge Operations

+**Issue**: Evaluation not working after multiple sequential converge operations.

+**Solution**: This has been fixed in the latest version.
+The system now properly cleans up goroutine resources and handles race conditions that could affect subsequent operations.

+#### Resource Leaks

+**Issue**: Long-running programs with many goroutines consuming increasing memory.

+**Solution**: The goroutine manager now includes automatic cleanup (enabled by default) and proper resource management.
+Named goroutines are cleaned up when converged.

+#### Race Conditions

+**Issue**: Timing issues where converge operations occasionally fail.

+**Solution**: The converge logic now uses `select` statements to handle cases where goroutines complete between checking `IsRunning` and reading from the `Done` channel.

+## Recent Improvements

+The concurrency system has been enhanced with the following improvements:

+- **Fixed resource cleanup**: Named goroutines now use `RemoveAndCleanupNamed()` for proper resource management
+- **Race condition protection**: Converge operations handle timing edge cases more robustly
+- **Better error handling**: Improved panic recovery and error propagation within goroutines
+- **Sequential operation support**: Multiple sequential diverge/converge operations work reliably
+- **Automatic cleanup**: Completed goroutines are automatically cleaned up to prevent memory leaks

 ## Conclusion

 Carrion's concurrency system provides a powerful yet simple way to write concurrent programs.
 The `diverge` and `converge` keywords offer intuitive control over goroutine creation and synchronization, while the underlying system handles the complex details of resource management, error handling, and cleanup.

+With the recent improvements, you can now reliably use sequential diverge/converge operations, multiple named workers, and complex evaluation patterns after convergence.
+The system is designed to be both easy to use and robust for production applications.

 By following the patterns and best practices outlined in this document, you can effectively use Carrion's concurrency features to build robust, efficient concurrent applications.